top of page

 About me

-I have a particular interest in working with medics and healthcare workers facing mental health issues arising from their work including trauma and burnout.
-I have delivered mental health seminars for The Hospital Consultants and Specialists Association and presented at The Royal College of Surgeons and NHS England.
-I also work as a facilitator and trainer helping people challenge inappropriate behaviour in industry, universities and in the NHS.
+I also have a continuing interest in working with those suffering from professional burnout and assist healthcare workers facing mental health difficulties and have delivered training for The Hospital Consultants and Specialists Association, The Royal College of Surgeons, Royal College of GPs and NHS England.
+I lecture in CBT and NLP within Child and Adolescent Psychotherapy and also work as a facilitator and trainer helping staff challenge inappropriate behaviour within NHS primary and secondary care settings and in a number of European medical faculties.

-I see clients both in person and online and welcome clients from the UK and worldwide.
-I have a safe, quiet and confidential consulting room Regents Street, London, W1 and accept both private clients, referrals from GP's and healthcare providers including AXA, Aviva, Cigna and WPA.
+I welcome clients both in-person and online from the UK and worldwide.
+I have a safe, quiet and confidential consulting room Regents Street, London, W1 and accept both private clients and referrals from GP's and healthcare providers including AXA, Aviva, Cigna and WPA.

 rscpp.gif.png